-- (1) The accounting officer may procure goods or services under a contract secured by another organ of state, but only if - - (a) the contract has been secured by that other organ of state by means of a competitive bidding process applicable to that organ of state; - (b) there is no reason to believe that such contract was not validly procured; - (c) there are demonstrable discounts or benefits to do so; and - (d) that other organ of state and the provider have consented to such procurement in writing. - (2) The Accounting Officer must adhere to KZN Municipal circular no.01/2016 when applying this regulation - (3) Subparagraphs (1)(c) and (d) do not apply if - (a) a municipal entity procures goods or services through a contract secured by its parent municipality; or - a municipality procures goods or services through a contract secured by a municipal entity of which it is the parent municipality.
+- (1) The accounting officer may procure goods or services under a contract secured by another organ of state, but only if - - (a) the contract has been secured by that other organ of state by means of a competitive bidding process applicable to that organ of state; - (b) there is no reason to believe that such contract was not validly procured; - (c) there are demonstrable discounts or benefits to do so; and - (d) that other organ of state and the provider have consented to such procurement in writing. - (2) The provisions of MFMA Circular 96 on additional requirements to met when procuring through MSCM Regulation 32. - (3) Subparagraphs (1)(c) and (d) do not apply if - (a) a municipal entity procures goods or services through a contract secured by its parent municipality; or - a municipality procures goods or services through a contract secured by a municipal entity of which it is the parent municipality.